Custom Search

 Origin

 Timber wolves can be found in North America, Europe, and Asia.
-A timber wolf like all other wolves are a subspecies of the gray wolf.
-The timber wolf is related to the coyote, jackal, and domestic dog.
+A timber wolf, like all other wolves, is a subspecies of the gray wolf.
+The timber wolf is related to the coyote, jackal and domestic dog.
 They are pack animals living with a structured, strict, orderly system.

 Group